Independent · Free · No data stored

 Official URL

-Run by Direktorat Jenderal Bea dan Cukai (Indonesian Directorate General of Customs and Excise).
-Last verified April 26, 2026. · Archived snapshot
+Run by Direktorat Jenderal Imigrasi / Direktorat Jenderal Bea dan Cukai.
+Last verified June 11, 2026. · Archived snapshot

 Longer answer